 Episode 5

 Civil rights activist and Virginia Beach Native, Georgia Allen, challenged Virginia Beach’s local voting system and won.
-Photo by CHRISTOPHER TYREE
+Photo by Christopher Tyree

 Georgia Allen, 70, remembers growing up during segregation in Pleasant Ridge, a sleepy, agricultural community in southern Virginia Beach.
 Her family bought groceries at the local country store, where her parents suffered the indignities of white customers always being served ahead of them.